Clinton-Davis/chow/README.md

 The recipe page is a center block format with all the details of the recipe, the name with a short description and dish image.
-Here you will find all the details you will need to make the dish, a list of all the Ingredients and cooking instructions neatly laid out and easy to read.
+Here you will find all the details you will need to make the dish, a list of all the ingredients and cooking instructions neatly laid out and easy to read.
 It is from here you will be given the option to edit or delete a recipe.
 If you are the uploader of the recipe.

 <details>